quantiacs/documentation/en/source/user_guide/functional_quality.md

 With single-pass backtesting you give a set of allocation weights (fractions of capital to be invested) for all assets over the entire backtesting period.

-This approach evaluates your strategy very quickly, **but you need to be careful** because it cannot check if your algorithm uses future data when determining allocation weights.
+This approach evaluates your strategy quickly, but it cannot check whether your algorithm uses future data when determining allocation weights.

 Let us consider a simple long-only strategy on the S&P500 Index Futures: we go long once the Simple Moving Average (**qnta.sma**) of the close price over the last 20 trading days is larger than the Simple Moving Average of the close price over the last 150 trading days.